-Brand preference is a marketing metric that reflects the strength of a brand on the market.
+Brand preference is a marketing metric that reflects the strength of a brand in the market.
 This indicator shows whether consumers prefer a particular brand over others from the same category.

-Watch this video to find out 3 components that drive brand preference, learn how to measure the success of your strategy and how to become a preferred brand.
+Watch this video to find out about the 3 main components that drive brand preference, learn how to measure the success of your strategy, and how to become a preferred brand.

 Why is it important to build brand preference?

 Simply put, brand preference means the level of consumer dedication to your company.
 If your clients don't consider any other brands to save money or break new ground, you've managed to build brand preference.

 There are some other ways to measure this metric.
-Say, your store has run out of its top-selling product that is so much adored by your clients.
+Say, your store has run out of its top-selling product that your clients adore.
 Check whether they will look for the similar one among your competitors or wait until it's back in stock.
 Another option is to monitor your customers' reaction to a price increase.
 If it doesn't influence your sales volume, it means that clients believe your product is worth its price.

 Factors Influencing Brand Preference

 Building brand preference is one of the goals each business tries to achieve because it goes hand in hand with brand marketing concepts.
 Brand marketing is a holistic approach that entails reaching several objectives to build long-lasting relationships and emotional connections with clients, resulting in high revenue.

 Essential aspects that contribute significantly to building your brand preferences include brand awareness, advocacy, loyalty, equity, engagement, identity, and image.
 It may seem like a lot, but, again, this is a long-term game.
 As soon as you consider these factors while developing your brand marketing strategy, customers will have more reasons to choose your company.

 High-level personalization, deep segmentation, and predicting customers' intentions based on their activities and engagement will eliminate the possibility of your clients' turning to your competitors.
 A thorough analysis of your clients' needs and preferences will provide you with the data necessary to create highly relevant and killer offers.